Enjoy 20% MORE Caviar FREE with Code: 20MORE

 2. Prepare to Cook Wagyu Beef

-The process of cooking Wagyu steak starts long before the meat hits the hot pan or grill.
+The process of cooking Wagyu steak starts long before the meat hits the grill.
 Here are the steps you need to take leading up to the main event:

 Thaw to Room Temp

-Bring the meat up to room temperature in the most natural way possible by simply leaving it on the counter to thaw or running it under cold water in the sink for 10 minutes at a time.
+Bring the meat up to room temperature in the most natural way possible.
+The best way is to simply leave it on the counter.
+Alternatively, you can thaw it by running it under cold water in the sink for 10 minutes at a time.

-It's wise to keep Wagyu wrapped up when defrosting, then remove it from all plastic to rest flat on a cutting board for another few minutes.
+It's wise to keep Wagyu wrapped up when defrosting.
+Afterward, remove it from all plastic to rest flat on a cutting board for another few minutes.

 Let some air flow around the steak to stabilize the temperature.
 Then, pat down any excess moisture with a dry paper towel.